adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

-Call the function in each frame in main.
+Now call the function each frame in main before rendering.

 ```cpp
 int main()